Chartok/book-search/README.md

 ## Description

-A simple book search engine that's being refactored from using RESTful API, to GraphQL API with adn Apollo server.
+A simple book search engine that's being refactored from using RESTful API, to GraphQL API with Apollo server.

 ## Table of Contents